Frostbite: Care Instructions

 Overview

-Treatment for frostbite includes relieving pain and quickly rewarming the frostbitten body parts (if there is no risk of the body parts freezing again).
-This can help prevent problems such as infection, dead tissue, or even amputation of the frozen part.
+Treatment for frostbite includes relieving pain and quickly rewarming the frostbitten body parts if there is no risk of the body parts freezing again.
+This can help prevent problems such as infection, dead skin tissue, and possible amputation of the frozen part.

 How can you care for yourself at home?